 Highlights:

-• Fans of mystery novels will be instantly pulled into this one.
+- Fans of cozy mysteries will be instantly pulled into this story.

-• You’ll learn more about Cuban food and culture.
+- You’ll learn more about Cuban food and culture.
+(Prepare to be hungry!)

 Shop Now

-National Book Award–winning author Elizabeth Acevedo’s 2020 book about two girls struggling with the aftermath of a plane crash remains one of her most-talked-about novels.
-Given that it tackles topics of grief, connection and identity with unparalleled skill, it’s no wonder Clap When You Land became a New York Times bestseller.
+Named the 2022 Young People’s Poet Laureate by the Poetry Foundation and winner of the National Book Award, Elizabeth Acevedo is often included on every list of important Hispanic authors.
+Her 2020 book is about two Dominican girls, one in New York and the other in a beach town in the Dominican Republic, who struggle with the aftermath of a plane crash.
+Given that it tackles topics of grief, connection and identity with unparalleled skill, it’s no wonder Clap When You Land became a New York Times bestseller and remains one of the author’s most talked-about novels.

 Highlights:

-• This YA novel-in-verse is a hit with teens and adults alike.
+- With Acevedo’s trademark lyrical prose, this YA novel is a hit with teens and adults alike.

 Shop Now

-Bestselling Chicana author Sandra Cisneros is one of the most famous Hispanic authors of all time, and she’s at it again with this gem about a young woman who sets off for Paris to start a new life as a writer but ends up panhandling, partying and making lifelong friends along the way.
-Booklist described Martita, I Remember You as “vivid, tender, funny, bittersweet and haunting,” while Publisher’s Weekly says fans will treasure Cisneros’s bilingual novel, which was published in 2021.
-If you enjoy it, be sure to check out Woman Without Shame, her poetry collection released in 2022.
+Bestselling Chicana author Sandra Cisneros gifted readers with this 2021 gem about a young woman who sets off for Paris to start a new life as a writer but ends up panhandling, partying and making lifelong friends along the way.
+Booklist described Martita, I Remember You as “vivid, tender, funny, bittersweet and haunting,” while Publisher’s Weekly says fans will treasure Cisneros’s bilingual novel.

 Highlights: